RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/PeptideStubMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## PeptideStubMover

 PeptideStubMover is a convenient method for modifying a pose or building a new pose from scratch.
 One can append, prepend, or insert residues to a pose.
+Created by Yifan Song ca. 2014; modified at various points by Vikram K. Mulligan.

 [[_TOC_]]